Coleslaw3557/vyos-iso-to-azure-vhd/README.md

 These systemctl ordering items have room for improvement... once I got it working I didn't want to go back and mess with it further.

+**VyOS 1.5-stream-2025-Q2 Bug Fixes:** The build automatically detects and fixes critical bugs in VyOS 1.5-stream-2025-Q2:

+  1. **Bash Function Syntax Errors**: VyOS 1.5-stream-2025-Q2 contains invalid bash function names with hyphens (e.g., `commit-confirm`, `rollback-soft`) that prevent configuration mode from working.
+The build automatically fixes these in:
+     - `/opt/vyatta/share/vyatta-cfg/functions/interpreter/vyatta-cfg-run`
+     - `/opt/vyatta/etc/functions/script-template`
+     - `/etc/bash_completion.d/vyatta-cfg`

+  2. **Configuration Permission Protection**: The build includes scripts to prevent and fix VyOS configuration permission corruption that can occur when using `sudo` with configuration commands.
+It ensures:
+     - `/opt/vyatta/config/active/` maintains correct `root:vyattacfg` ownership
+     - Configuration scripts use `sg vyattacfg` instead of `sudo` to preserve permissions
+     - Stale configuration sessions are cleaned up automatically

+  These fixes are only applied to VyOS 1.5-stream-2025-Q2 versions and are skipped for other releases.

 ## Development